gadicc/redux-router-state/README.md

 import Router from 'redux-router-state';

 // Add your routes BEFORE creating your Store with the reducer
-// This step could be done for via the React helper, see below.
+// This step could be done for you via the React helper, see below.
 Router.add('home', '/');
 Router.add('issue_id', '/issues/:id', optionalData);
+Router.add()

 // Include Router.reducer when setting up your reducers const reducers = combineReducers({